orientechnologies/orientdb-docs/Data-Centers.md

 In this case if an UPDATE operation is executed by the server "usa-0" (the coordinator), it will reach the quorum only if `all` the servers in the "austin" data center provide the same result.
 Let's say the result for all these 2 servers was `5` (in the UPDATE operation the result is the updated version of the record).
 But what happens if all the other 3 servers in "rome" return the version `6`?
 You have no majority in this case (3 against 3), so the coordinator cannot establish who is the winner.
 The database become inconsistent.

-In order to automatically manage conflicts, the suggested configuration is always to keep an **odd number** of servers if you have or not data centers.
+In order to automatically manage conflicts, the suggested configuration is always to keep an **odd number** of servers whether you use multiple data centers or not.

 ## Conflict Resolution Policy

-In case of even number of servers, a Conflict Resolution Policy has to be defined.
+In case of an even number of servers, a Conflict Resolution Policy has to be defined.
 This is not yet available, but it's in our roadmap.